mckeeh3/akka-java-cluster/README.md

 mvn clean package
 ~~~~

+The Maven command builds the project and creates a self contained runnable JAR.

 ### Run a cluster (Mac, Linux)

 The project contains a set of scripts that can be used to start and stop individual cluster nodes or start and stop a cluster of nodes.